vortex314/nanoAkka/README.md

 # nanoAkka
 ## TL;DR Features
-- Running on ESP32, ESP8266, LM4F120 and probably on any Arduino.
+- Running on ESP32, ESP8266, LM4F120 and probably on any Arduino in single thread mode.
 Examples can be found [here](https://github.com/vortex314/mqtt2serial).
+- It runs with ESP32 ESP-IDF and ESP8266 ESP-OPEN-RTOS in multithreading mode
 - Very lightweight : mostly a 500 lines header
 - multithreading , lock free, streams concept, actors, publisher, subscribers, async processing
 - with or without RTOS support